bb-io/Plunet/README.md

 - **Get text module value** gets the value of a text module, if the text module represents multiple values it will return the first one.
 - **Get multiple text module values** returns a list of values.
 Works if the text module represents multiple values.
 - **Set multiple text module values** sets the list of values of the text module if it represents multiple values.
+- **Get multiselect property** returns a list of values for a multiselect custom property

 Note that with text modules you need to specify the Plunet _Flag_ which can be found by going to Admin > Document templates > Text modules.
 Flags typically are created between [square brackets]